docker/docs/ee/upgrade.md

 To ensure that workloads running as Swarm services have no downtime, you need to:

-1. Determine if the network is in danger of exaustion
+1. Determine if the network is in danger of exaustion, then
    a.
 Triage and fix an upgrade that exhausted IP address space, or
    b.
-Upgrade a service network live to add IP addresses
+Upgrade a service network live to add IP addresses, or
 3. Drain the node you want to upgrade so that services get scheduled in another node.
 4. Upgrade the Docker Engine on that node.
 5. Make the node available again.